Skip to navigation Skip to content

 Note: Service Officers must be aware when:

-• a transfer of history has occurred, details about the original patient is not to be included on the manual statement
+• a transfer of history has occurred.
+Details about the original patient must not to be included on the manual statement

-• Medicare Online Account (MOA) claims are rejected using RSN 151, these lines are omitted on the manual statement of benefit as they are deemed as a separate claim
+• Medicare Online Account (MOA) claims are rejected using RSN 151.
+These lines are removed from the manual statement of benefit as they are deemed as a separate claim

 Statement of benefits for accounts/invoices processed via Simplified Billing